Driving from Edinburgh to Glencoe is one of my absolute favourite road trips in Scotland.

 And now for the star of the show, Glencoe itself.
 Here are some of my favourite spots to stop for photos as you drive towards and through the glen.

 Buachaille Etive Mor

-After you’ve passed the mountain, be sure to look back (not if you’re driving of course!) to see the totally different view from the other side.
+After you’ve passed the mountain, be sure to look back (not if you’re driving, of course!) to see a totally different view from the other side.
 You’ll spot a small white cottage, the first of two in the area that feature in many photos of Glencoe.

 The Three Sisters